sk-/git-lint/README.rst

 If you add a new linter or add a new flag to any of the commands, please share that with us, so we can integrate those changes.

+The configuration support two variables for the command, requirements and
+arguments:

+* %(REPO_HOME)s: the root of your repo.
+* %(DEFAULT_CONFIGS)s: the location of the default config files.

 Python Versions
 ---------------